 - Inverter – We have a 3000w Inverter

-- DCDC Battery charger – Making sure your batteries are full by the time you get to camp this will charge your batteries whilst driving
+- DCDC Battery charger – To make sure your batteries are full by the time you get to camp this will charge your batteries whilst driving

 - Battery monitor

 Now, this setup is quite advanced.
-A long-lasting camping solar panel setup may cost a little bit when starting out, but it will prove to not be a waste of money.
-This fantastic battery and portable solar panel for camping system effectively gives you unlimited power. iPad, coffee machines, toasters, kettles and laptops can all be charged and run whilst free camping!
+A long-lasting solar panel setup for camping may cost a little bit when starting out but will quickly prove to be money well spent.
+This fantastic battery and portable solar panel for camping system effectively gives us unlimited power. iPad, coffee machines, toasters, kettles, and laptops can all be charged and run whilst free camping!

 What we run while free camping

-Billy is our kettle....
-Billy is very loved!
-Billy is great...
-Our mini kettle from Anaconda is the perfect example of why we no longer have to waste gas and wait minutes for the jog to boil.
-Instead our REDARC camping solar blanket keeps our battery charged from the sun.
+Billy is our much-loved kettle!
+A mini kettle from Anaconda, Billy is the perfect example of why we no longer have to waste gas and wait minutes for camp stove to boil our water.
+Instead our REDARC solar blanket keeps our battery charged from the sun.

 Our family is one of those that has toast pretty much every morning for breakfast.
-Yes you can grill it but we much prefer the good old toaster.
+Yes, you can grill it, but we much prefer the good old toaster.
 Easy.
 Quick.
 Simple.
-This uses around 1.5% of our lithium battery which we think is fantastic considering it is quickly charged back up with REDARC’s portable solar panels for camping.
+This uses around 1.5% of our lithium battery which we think is fantastic considering it is quickly charged back up with REDARC’s portable solar panels.

-This one is quite a big appliance that is 100% needed on a daily basis.
+This one is quite a big appliance that is 100% needed on a daily basis for our family.
 Why not just wait until you get to a caravan park or camp site?
-We say ‘Why wait when our batteries can handle it?’
+We say, ‘Why wait when our batteries can handle it?’
 Our washing machine will use more water than power at around 10% of our battery but if you do this in the middle of the day, zero charge difference is noticed!

 Where to start and how to achieve this?

 The awesome team from Install ‘a’ Gadget in Perth, Western Australia helped us out with this project.
-Their fantastic team of experts got the job done super well...
-So, in saying all this, it’s a good idea to write down and research everything you would like before the project.
+Their fantastic team of experts got the job done super well!
+The main thing we would recommend, when designing your solar setup is to write down everything you want to run on it and go from there.